Cluster configuration¶

 Subclusters¶

-A subcluster is a group of agents.
-At least one subcluster is always active, even in a single server setup.
+A subcluster is a group of agents assigned to a number of individual users and/or user groups.
 Each subcluster can serve a specific purpose within the ThinLinc cluster.
 The dimension for grouping can be chosen at will and could for example be; location, project, application etc.

 To associate a user with a subcluster, either use the users